EzZAt38/movie-website-fullstack/docs.md

 - Users enter a movie name and click the search button.
 - Results are displayed in a `ProductCard` with poster, title, and plot.
 - Handles missing or invalid results gracefully.
+- The search input and button are styled for accessibility and clarity.

+---

+## Contact Page

+- The `Contact` page allows users to send messages or feedback.
+- Includes a textarea for input and a send button.
+- Uses toast notifications to confirm message sending or prompt for input.
+- All elements are placed inside the header for a unified look.

+---

+## About Page

+- The `About` page provides a general overview of the website.
+- Explains the purpose, features, and vision of the project.
+- Styled similarly to the contact page for a cohesive user experience.

 ---